 - Take the free 25-question CIRE diagnostic.
 Element-by-element score in 25 minutes.
 No card, no signup.

-- Identify which 2–3 elements you're weakest on
+- Identify which 2–3 elements you are weakest on.

 Take the free CIRE diagnostic.
 No card.
 25 questions.
 Element-by-element score in 25 minutes.